pni-lab/connattractor/docs/01-paper.md

 ({numref}`clinical-validity`C, **table**).
 Additionally, we observed increased activity in the supplementary motor cortex (SMA), a region known to exhibit minimal atrophy and hypometabolism in AD.
 This has been previously associated with the preservation of musical memories in AD {cite:p}`jacobsen2015musical`.

 :::{list-table} **The top ten largest activity changes in the three clinical studies.**  The attractor activity changes in ABIDE, COBRE and ADNI studies are presented in the order of their absolute effect size.
 All p-values are based on permutation tests and corrected for multiple comparisons.
 Attractor states are referred to with their index on {numref}`clinical-validity`.
+For a comprehensive list of significant findings, see Supplementary Table **X**.
 :header-rows: 1
 :name: tab-clinical-results